+The STAT1-STAT12 variables indicate whether the respondent reported the person was covered by insurance from the establishment for at least one day during the month, January 2022 through December 2022.
+STAT1-STAT12 variables represent each month from January through December of 2022.
 These variables continue to represent coverage reported for the interview reference period.
-For example, if a person from Panel 26 was first interviewed (Round 1) in February and reported she was covered in January and February, and then in the second interview (Round 2) in August she reported she was covered from March through August, then the PRPL record for the first round will have STAT1 and STAT2 set to 1 YES and the rest set to -1 INAPPLICABLE, and the PRPL record for the second round will have STAT3 through STAT8 set to 1 YES and the rest set to -1 INAPPLICABLE.
+For example, if a person from Panel 27 was first interviewed (Round 1) in February and reported they were covered in January and February, and then in the second interview (Round 2) in August they reported they were covered from March through August, then the PRPL record for the first round will have STAT1 and STAT2 set to Yes (1) and the rest set to Inapplicable (-1), and the PRPL record for the second round will have STAT3 through STAT8 set to Yes (1) and the rest set to Inapplicable (-1).